-14. Have the issuing judicial authorities of your Member State experienced any difficulties with regard to section (a)?
+- 14. Have the issuing judicial authorities of your Member State experienced any difficulties with regard to section (a)?
 If so, please describe those difficulties and how they were resolved.

-15. Have the executing judicial authorities of your Member State experienced any difficulties with regard to section (a)?
+No difficulty has been reported. - 15.
+Have the executing judicial authorities of your Member State experienced any difficulties with regard to section (a)?
 If so, please describe those difficulties and how they were resolved.
+Yes, difficulties have been reported along the years.
+There were situations although not very common in which the EAWs were issued on the names of persons other than those who committed the crime or issued not with real data but with aliases or the wrong date of birth.
+New EAWs have been requested.
+The greatest difficulties existed when the EAW was issued on the basis of final convictions for wrong or false identities as in order to have the EAWs ritghly issued the issuing states had to firstly correct to the judgements of conviction.